kimjoar/pacman/readme.md

 Pacman is a fast static site generator, built for large sites with many files.

-This is still a work in progress, and is in no way ready for production.
+This is still a work in progress, and in no way ready for production.

     Usage: pacman [options]